BartekJimenez/crudExample/docs/readme.md

 * c.
 How would you test a piece of code that required access to a remote database through a network connection?
   * I would use both unit testing and selenium webdriver.

+## TODOS

+Add validations and appropriate error handling.
+Perhaps revisit how data is parsed and see if you can make it more flexible and scalable.